 We have recently unpublished a number of fonts within the editor and added new replacement fonts which are similar in style to the original ones (you can find the complete list below).
-While you are still able to see them in your visuals, we wanted to let you know that as of 31st January 2020, these fonts will no longer be supported in Piktochart.
+As of 31st January 2020, these fonts will no longer be supported in Piktochart.

 How Do I Know If My Visuals Are Affected?

-If you open up a visual that is affected, you will see a pop-up message that indicates the affected fonts and our suggested alternatives.
-This message will be visible from now until 31st January 2020.
+If you open up a visual that is affected, you will see a pop-up message that indicates the affected fonts.

 The already downloaded PNG or PDF file of the visual will not be impacted now, or beyond 31st January 2020.

 What If I Choose Cancel?

 If you choose to cancel, all the unsupported fonts will still revert to the replacement fonts by default on your visuals.
 However, you can choose to upload the font file if you have and once the fonts are uploaded, your visuals will be updated with the fonts.

 Here’s the list of the 31 fonts we’re unpublishing - and the replacement fonts:

 Where Can I Find or Purchase the Fonts I Need?

 Some Fonts can be found on your own computer.
 They are called System Fonts.
 These are the System Fonts that are being unpublished from Piktochart: